markjnkim/es_mod/02-css/content/lesson-4-queries.md

 ## Small Screen Styles

-The Run Buddy team has learned of our newfound knowledge in media queries and wants us to put it to the test.
-Their design team has provided three different mock-ups of what they want the page to look like at each screen size&mdash;980, 768, and 575 pixels.

-As we saw earlier, all we really need to do when writing our media queries is identifying the differences between the screen sizes and what CSS styles can be overridden at each breakpoint.
+As we saw earlier, all we really need to do when writing our media queries is identify the differences between the screen sizes and what CSS styles can be overridden at each breakpoint.
 When identifying how we want something to look at a different screen size and we don't have a mock-up to use as our guide, it is easiest to use Chrome DevTools to adjust the screen size and change styles there to see what works and what doesn't.

 Lucky for us, however, the team at Run Buddy has told us exactly how they envision the page looking at these three sizes.
 We'll start by taking care of how the page looks at 980 pixels, so take a look at this mock-up at 980 pixels and study it section-by-section: